yuhang2685/LeetCode-NoteBook-Python3/README.md

 ## Goal
 Although the book will contain a bunch of problem solutions, we demand more.
-The notebook aims at helping us become skilled at solving problems using Data structures and Algorithms.
+The notebook aims at helping us become skilled at solving problems using Data structures, Algorithms and tricks.
 Instead of through hard working on problems again and again, our motivation is to develop problem-solving skills wisely by applying and deveoping meta-skills such as abstracting, gouping, finding properties, connecting, comparing, evaluating, etc..